 Lipoedema is a chronic disease which is characterised by a disproportional distribution of the subcutaneous fat accompanied with pain, the feeling of heaviness and discomfort.
 The disproportional increase in fat occurs most often in the legs and sometimes also in the arms and is an important criterion for this disease.
-It is important to differentiate lipedoema from obesity, because lipedema is often incorrectly diagnosed as obesity and wrongly treated.
+It is important to differentiate lipoedema from obesity, because lipoedema is often incorrectly diagnosed as obesity and wrongly treated.
 Many patients try “diet and exercise” but experience the jo-jo-effect gaining weight again.

 In contrast to the traditional view now experts agree that lipoedema usually is not progressive.

 Nevertheless, obesity is often progressive.
 If obesity is progressive, lipoedema can get worse.

 Lipoedema is a chronic condition which needs an individual holistic treatment approach focusing on patient’s needs and enabling daily functioning.
 Thereby self-management is very important.

 Important corner stones of lipoedema treatment are skin care and protection, and compression therapy.
 In addition, regular exercises, most suitable for each patient, have to be integrated into the daily life.